 Fold the painter's drop cloth over and see if you like the width.
 It just so happened that the fold was the perfect size for my table, so it was a keeper!

-Now, all you have to do is cut the fold.
+Now, let's cut the width of your table runner.
+All you have to do is cut the fold.
 Make sure you are cutting a fold that leaves you another fold on the other side.
-That way you only have to sew one side.
+That way, you only have to sew one side.

 CUT THE RUFFLES

 This next part is also super easy!
-Simply use a 2″ wide ruler, or you can use a short piece of a 2 x 4 board.
+Simply use a 2″ wide ruler or a short piece of a 2 x 4 board.

 Now, measure the width of your runner and add that number plus 1/2 of it to get your width.
 For example, if your runner is 18″ wide it would be 18 plus 9 for a total of 27″.
-That is the width of each runner piece.
+That is the width of each runner piece that you will cut.

-Lay the wood or ruler on the extra fabric you cut using a piece that has the finished edge.
-This way you don't have to hem the edge later.
+Lay the wood or ruler on the extra fabric you cut using a piece with the finished edge.
+This way, you don't have to hem the edge later.
+Keep the raw edges to as few as possible.

 Now position the wood or ruler in an extra 1/2″ for the seam allowance.
 Mark it with the chalk and cut.